-After the Fireface has been connected to the computer and switched on install the drivers matching your current macOS.
+After the Fireface has been connected to the computer and switched on install the drivers.

 RME is constantly improving the drivers.
-Please download the latest drivers from the RME website at http://rme.to/downloads.
-Unzip the downloaded file and start the driver installation by double-clicking Fireface USB.pkg.
+Please download the latest driver version from the RME website at http://rme.to/downloads.
+Unzip the downloaded file and start the driver installation by double-clicking Fireface USB.pkg or RME Thunderbolt.pkg.

-During driver installation the programs Totalmix (TotalMix FX) and Fireface USB Settings are copied to the Applications folder.
-They will automatically start into the dock if a Fireface UFX III is connected.
+During driver installation the programs Totalmix (TotalMix FX) and Fireface USB Settings or Thunderbolt Settings are copied to the Applications folder.
+They will automatically start into the dock if a Fireface UFX+ is connected.
 After installation reboot the computer.